Mark Wright (footballer, born 1963): Derby County

 Arthur Cox was the Derby County manager when Wright arrived at the East Midlands club, who had been promoted as champions of the Second Division at the end of the 1986–1987 season.
 Publishing magnate Robert Maxwell, the former chairman of Oxford United, had helped save Derby from going out of business in 1984.
 Installed as the club's chairman in 1987, Maxwell spent heavily to bolster the Rams' squad for their return to the First Division.

 Wright joined Derby four games into the new season and made his debut on 29 August 1987, a 1–0 home defeat in the league against Wimbledon.
 Wright was soon made club captain but, despite the new signings, the Rams found life at the top table of English football tough.
 A strong defensive record, however, helped them finish 15th, one point above the relegation zone.

 Maxwell continued to invest significantly and Welsh international striker Dean Saunders joined from Oxford for £1 million in October 1988.

 With Saunders hitting the ground running, Derby enjoyed a strong season, which included wins at Manchester United and eventual league winners Arsenal.
 The Rams ended the campaign fifth in the table and would have qualified for the UEFA Cup were it not for the ongoing ban on English clubs taking part in European competitions in the wake of the Heysel Stadium disaster in May 1985.
 Wright's contribution as part of one of the best defences in the league led to Derby fans selecting him as the 1988–89 player of the season.

 Derby's debts were spiraling under Maxwell's watch, however, and the following season they only managed to finish 16th.
 Despite their lowly position, the Rams once again had one of the best defensive records in the First Division.
 Six goals from Wright also helped the club avoid relegation and he was once again voted Derby's player of the season.
-In so doing, he became the first player to win the Jack Stamps Trophy two years in a row.
+In so doing, he became the first player to win the Jack Stamps Trophy in two consecutive seasons.
 Wright then had a memorable experience at the 1990 World Cup and in 2009 he revealed that he had received offers to join Roma and Fiorentina as a result.

 Instead he returned to Derby to find that the club's off-field problems were mounting.
 Maxwell introduced a freeze on transfers for the 1990–1991 campaign and a week into the season he put the club up for sale.
 Inevitably the Rams' form suffered and they endured a record 20 game winless run on their way to being relegated.

 Wright left Derby for Liverpool that summer but he is still fondly remembered by Rams supporters.
 In 2009, as part of the club's 125th anniversary celebrations, he was voted as the fourth best centre back in Derby's history.
 He had played 144 times for Derby scoring 10 goals.